Émile Gagnan

 Émile Gagnan (1900 – 1984) was a French engineer and, in 1943, co-inventor with French Navy diver Jacques-Yves Cousteau of the Aqua-Lung, the diving regulator (a.k.a. demand-valve) used for the first Scuba equipment.
 The demand-valve, or regulator, was designed for regulating gas in gas-generator engines, but was found to be excellent for regulating air-supply under varied pressure conditions.
 This allowed people to explore the ocean more easily, even though the original purpose was different.

-Gagnan was born in the French province of Burgundy in November 1900, and graduated from technical school in the early 1920s.
+Gagnan was born in the French province of Burgundy in November 1900, and graduated from technology school in the early 1920s.
 He was employed as an engineer specializing in high-pressure pneumatic design by the large gas-supply firm Air Liquide.
 The first production 'Scaphandre Autonome' - or 'Aqualung' was released in France in 1946 under the identification code "CG45" ("C" for Cousteau, "G" for Gagnan and "45" for 1945, year of the patent).